TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 ### Uncontrolled costs

-I feel a little uncanny at this point, because *surely, in a capitalist society*, everyone should be measuring the value of things, shouldn't they?
+I feel a little uncanny at this point, because *surely, in a capitalist society*, everyone should be measuring how much it costs to produce and deliver "things", shouldn't they?

 Well, it really doesn't appear like that's the case, from where I'm sitting.
-Costs that are poorly-managed, indeed completely uncontrolled, seem to be a feature of the tech sector, ranging from companies that just haven't worked out a business model at all, to ones that seem to exist [in order to fleece money from investors](https://wlockett.medium.com/you-have-no-idea-how-screwed-openai-actually-is-8358dccfca1c) (or indeed, entire nations), because their balance sheets just don't add up.
+Costs that are poorly-managed, indeed completely uncontrolled, seem to be a feature of the tech sector, ranging from companies that just haven't worked out a business model at all, to ones that seem to exist [in order to fleece money from investors](https://wlockett.medium.com/you-have-no-idea-how-screwed-openai-actually-is-8358dccfca1c) (or indeed, entire nations).

 Avoiding such traps is what the top-left-hand-side of the Business Model Canvas is for.
 This is where the software engineer on the team steps up and defines the "Feasibility" parts of your value-delivery scheme:

 * **Key Activities:** the main things people are going to *do* in order to deliver your product.
+This includes "building it", of course, but one oft-made mistake is to *only* focus on the building part, and forget all the other parts of delivery, e.g. customer service and other after-market activities.
 * **Key Resources:** not just the people doing the doing, but also the tools they'll use, the buildings they'll be doing it in, the amount of Jeff Bezos's compute power they'll be over-consuming when they write sub-optimal code, etc.
 * **Key Partners:** which other organisations are you going to rely upon to do the bits of value delivery you're not so good at, but it's not worth your time to learn, or invest in the infrastructure to deliver yourself?